ntustison/PaperANTsX/Text/methods.md

 downloaded, when needed, from https://figshare.com).
 Training occurred over multiple sessions where, initially, categorical cross entropy was used and then subsquently refined using a Dice loss function.
 Whole-brain training was performed on a brain-cropped template size of [96, 112, 96].
-Data augmentation included small affine and deformable perturbations using ``antspynet.randomly_transform_image_data`` and random contralateral flips.
 Inner label training was performed in a similar to our brain extraction training where the number of layers at the base layer was reduced to eight.
 Training also occurred over multiple sessions where, initially, categorical cross entropy was